-Eucalyptus trees are part of the myrtle family, Myrtaceae, and are commonly known as ‘gum’ trees due to the sap that seeps from cracks in the bark.
-There are more than 700 species of Eucalyptus, mostly native to Australia, with only fifteen species occurring outside Australia.
+The etymological root of the name Eucalyptus comes from the Greek eu meaning ‘good‘ and kalyptos meaning ‘covered’, referring to the calyx which covers the flowers when in bud.
+Eucalyptus trees are commonly known as gum trees due to the sap that seeps from cracks in the bark.
+Eucalyptus are part of the myrtle family, Myrtaceae.
+There are more than 700 species of Eucalyptus tree, mostly native to Australia, with only fifteen species occurring outside Australia.